 Conception statistics are produced by the Office for National Statistics (ONS).
-National Statistics are produced to high professional standards set out in the Code of Practice for Official Statistics.
-They undergo regular quality assurance reviews to ensure that they meet customer needs.
-They are produced free from any political influence.
+They are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of practice for statistics and have been produced free from any political interference.

 Conception statistics are estimates.
 Conceptions include maternities (the number of pregnant women who give birth) and abortions.
 This information is obtained from administrative sources: abortion notifications and birth registrations.
+Maternities which result in one or more live birth or stillbirths are counted only once.
 Conception statistics do not include miscarriages, or illegal abortions.

 To meet user needs, timely but provisional Quarterly conceptions to women aged under 18 are published by area of usual residence (down to counties, unitary authorities and metropolitan county districts) in England and Wales.
 Quarterly conception rates and rolling annual rates are also provided where area of usual residence is within England.

-The annual Conception statistics publication consists of a number of data tables accompanied by a statistical bulletin.
+The annual Conception statistics publication consists of a number of datasets accompanied by a statistical bulletin.
 The tables released show the latest year’s figures with some tables also showing historical data for comparison.

-The Quality and Methodology Information document for conception statistics provides overview notes which pull together key qualitative information on the various dimensions of quality as well as providing a summary of methods used to compile the output.
+The Quality and Methodology Information report for conception statistics provides overview notes which pull together important qualitative information on the various dimensions of quality as well as providing a summary of methods used to compile the output.